lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 Libreoffice Impress is a program to present presentations.

 Features include:
- - in built themes
+ - Built in themes
- - spell check
+ - Spell check
- - pdf export
+ - Pdf export
- - images
+ - Images

 Usage
 ------